 This is a difficult question to answer in just a few lines and, if you want to make a thorough choice, there are many parameters to learn about and take into account when choosing your camera lens.
 All of them, whether Canon and Nikon, or other third-party brands, have their own characteristics and it will be necessary to know them to make the right choice/best choice.

-If you are a beginner, you may be lost in the vast choice of lenses, all the ranges and different options.
+If you are a beginner, you may get lost in the vast choice of lenses, of all ranges and different options.
 In short, making a decision is not easy but I will try to make it easier for you, even if you only have one lens in mind to start off with!
 Whether you own a Nikon DSLR, a Canon DSLR or a Sony DSLR, choosing your lens is never easy.
-You will soon be overwhelmed by barbaric terms: focal length, distortion, chromatic aberration, minimal focus, wide angle, crop factor, shallow depth of field, white balance, etc. Do you see what I mean?
+You will quickly be overwhelmed by barbaric terms: focal length, distortion, chromatic aberration, minimum focus, wide angle, crop factor, shallow depth of field, white balance, etc. Do you see what I mean?
+By the way, I wrote a full article on our blog explaining how distortion works in photography.

 I’ll try to keep it simple.
 Overall, I would say that there are four main elements to understand in order to know how to choose a camera lens.